allebone/help.omni.af.mil/docs/PEX/Displays.md

 * Undo, Cut, Copy and Paste are non-functional this version.
 * Clear Data – Removes all labels and data elements from the Selected Labels and Data Elements box.
 Also available as an icon on the menubar.
 * View -
-* Toolbar.
-Turns the Toolbar on and off.
+* Toolbar - Turns the Toolbar on and off.
-* Status Bar.
-Turns Status Bar on and off.
+* Status Bar - Turns Status Bar on and off.
-* Full Screen.
-Only functional on Layout tab.
+* Full Screen - Only functional on Layout tab.
 Displays what you have designed in the ful -screen mode.
 * Tools - Template Manager.
 Brings up the Sortie Viewer Template Manager dialog.
 Using this dialog you can save, edit, rename, delete, and set default Sortie Viewer displays.
 * Window - Same as PEX
 * Help - Same as PEX